The Herald-Mail: History

 The Morning Herald was the first daily newspaper in Hagerstown, beginning publication in 1873.
-The Mail began in 1828 but was not a daily paper, The Daily Mail, until 1890.
+The Mail began in 1828, but was not a daily paper, The Daily Mail, until 1890.
 In 1920, the two papers merged.
 In 1960, they were purchased by Schurz Communications of South Bend, Indiana.
 The Herald-Mail offered them as two weekday newspapers: in the morning, The Morning Herald and in the afternoon, The Daily Mail.
 On October 1, 2007, the newspaper company combined the two weekday papers into one morning paper, The Herald-Mail.
 This move followed a national trend of print paper consolidation to better compete with the growing popularity of news resources of the World Wide Web.
 The Weekend Edition has been and continues to be offered on Saturday and Sunday as a single morning edition also called The Herald-Mail.

 Readership

 The newspaper has a paid circulation of 17,000 Monday through Saturday and 19,000 on Sunday, as of October 2020.
 The Herald-Mail has 60,000 average daily readers, 20% of the readership is from readers in Pennsylvania and West Virginia.
 The Herald-Mail website registers 3 million page-views monthly, with an average of 330,000 unique visitors per month.

+In 2025, the paper employed two journalists, down from 12 in 2021.